19. Working with Instruments and Effects

 Note that plug-in presets are only available in the browser for Audio Units plug-ins.
 In some instances, factory presets for Audio Units will only appear in the browser once the device has been placed in a track and its Hot-Swap button activated.

-Note: The first time you start Live, no plug-ins will appear in the Plug-In label as you must first “activate“ your plug-in sources.
+Note: The first time you start Live, no plug-ins will appear in the Plug-Ins label as you must first “activate“ your plug-in sources.
 Activating your plug-in sources tells Live which plug-ins you want to use and where they are located on your computer.
-Information on activating (and deactivating) plug-in sources can be found later in this chapter, in the sections on the VST Plug-in folder (see 17.3.1) and Audio Units Plug-ins (see 17.4).
+Information on activating (and deactivating) plug-in sources can be found later in this chapter, in the sections on the VST Plug-In folder (see 19.3.1) and Audio Units Plug-Ins (see 19.4).

 Note for “Intel® Mac“ users: Intel® Mac computers cannot natively run VST or AU plug-ins that have been written for the PowerPC platform.
 Only plug-ins of type Universal or Intel® can be used in Live.

 If you install/de-install a plug-in while the program is running, Live will not detect your changes or implement them in the browser until the next time you start the program.
-Use the Rescan button in the File/Folder Preferences to rescan your plug-ins while Live is running, so that newly installed devices become immediately available in the browser.
+Use the Rescan button in the Plug-Ins Preferences to rescan your plug-ins while Live is running, so that newly installed devices become immediately available in the browser.

 You can also rescan if you believe that your plug-in database has somehow become corrupted.
-Holding down the ALT(PC) / ALT(Mac) modifier while pressing Rescan will delete your plug-in database altogether and run a clean scan of your plug-ins.
+Holding down the ALT(Win) / ALT(Mac) modifier while pressing Rescan will delete your plug-in database altogether and run a clean scan of your plug-ins.

 19.2.1 Plug-Ins in the Device View

 Once a plug-in is dragged from the browser into a track, it will show up in the Device View.
 For plug-ins with up to 64 modifiable parameters, a Live panel will represent all of the parameters as horizontal sliders.
 Plug-ins that contain more than 64 parameters will open with an empty panel, which you can then configure to show the parameters you want to access.
-The plug-in’s original interface can be opened in a separate window (see “Showing Plug-In Panels in Separate Windows”).
+The plug-in’s original interface can be opened in a separate window (see 19.2.1).